Rental Registry Program (RRP)

 How can I report a complaint related to the quality and/or environmental safety of my rental unit?

 Community members with rental housing concerns may contact to Project Sentinel, a housing nonprofit that operates the Palo Alto Mediation Program.
-This program works to peacefully resolve a wide variety of issues amongst community members, including disputes amongst residential property owners and renters.
+This program works to peacefully resolve a wide variety of issues among community members, including disputes among residential property owners and renters.
 The program website is: https://www.paloaltomediation.com/.
-They can be reached at pamediation@housing.org or 650-856-4062.
+Project Sentinel can also be reached at pamediation@housing.org or (650) 856-4062.

 Past Public Meetings